raspberrypilearning/from-me-to-you/en/step_2.md

 make :: custom
 interact :: custom
 ```
-+ **imagine** and investigate for part of your project, you can go straight to Scratch or use paper if you prefer;
++ **Imagine** and investigate for part of your project — you can go straight to Scratch or use paper if you prefer
-+ **make** it using Code, Sounds and the Paint Editor;
++ **Make** it using code, sounds, and the Paint editor
-+ **interact** with it to test and see if it works, reflect on your project, you may also want to show someone else and get their feedback;
++ **Interact** with it to test and see if it works, reflect on your project, you may also want to show someone else and get their feedback
-+ go round again, either by refining what you have made so far or adding more.
++ Go round again, either by refining what you have made so far or adding more

-**Tip**: It's best to start small and simple and keep adding to your project until you're happy with it or you run out of time.
+**Tip:** It is best to start small and simple and keep adding to your project until you are happy with it or you run out of time.
 You can always add more later.